mc2it/theme/docs/README.md

 # MC2IT Theme
 The [Bootstrap](https://getbootstrap.com) theme used by [MC2IT](https://www.mc2it.com) applications.

+!> **Prohibited use outside MC2IT softwares**
+This theme is intended for official MC2IT applications and websites only.
+Its main purpose is to facilitate identification of these applications.

 ## Quick start
 Install the latest version of **MC2IT Theme** with a package manager: